 1. Introduction

 The prevention of communicable diseases and infections is key for overall population health and safety, especially in susceptible populations such as patients [1].
 The prevention and containment of viruses and infections have been of elevated attention during the current COVID-19 pandemic [2].
-Especically in hospital settings, many attempts were taken to ensure effective hand hygiene behavior of patients and healthcare professionals to reduce healthcare associated infections [3].
+Especially in hospital settings, many attempts were taken to ensure effective hand hygiene behavior of patients and healthcare professionals to reduce healthcare associated infections [3].
 It was proven that hand hygiene behavior is a cost-effective way of reducing COVID-19 morbidity and accepted as crucial strategy to prevent the spread and transmission of COVID-19 in healthcare facilities such as hospitals [4,5].
 Since still relatively little is known about patients’ hand hygiene behavior in hospitals, the aim of this study was to examine patients’ hand hygiene and its determinants [6,7].
 This is especially important as many patients are oftentimes not sufficiently aware that they can actively participate in hand hygiene and thus protect themselves, and others, from infections.
 It is, however, crucial to understand barriers towards a good hand hygiene in hospitals in detail in order to effectively increase compliance [8].